-The Lakers sit at No. 1 in the first edition of the 2021 NCAA Division II Men’s Indoor National TFRI released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday afternoon.
-This is the first time since Week 2 of the 2016 season that GVSU is perched atop the rankings.
+Here is the first installment of the NCAA Division II Men’s Indoor Track & Field National TFRI for the 2022 season, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.

 NCAA Division II — Men's Indoor Track & Field

 Grand Valley State is No. 1 in the first ranking of the season for the fourth time in program history, also sitting at the top of the chart in 2015, 2016 and 2021.
 The Lakers boast 13 top-10 marks on the Descending Order List, including the top-2 performances in the 5000 from Isaac Harding (No. 1, 13:45.19) and Tanner Chada (No. 2, 13:45.19).
 Adding to the Lakers’ haul of top-5 performance marks are Hunter Harding and Myles Kerner in the weight throw, Jonathon Groendyk in the 800 and the 4×400 relay.